Atos-FiwareOps/sla-dashboard/README.md

 ![userguide14](docs/images/userguide14.png "Monitoring agreement detail (with violatiosn)")

-Back in the home page, when the end user clicks is cheking one of the agreement summaries and one of the guarantee terms has been violated, a "Violations" link is shown next to it.
+Back in the home page, when the end user clicks is checking one of the agreement summaries and one of the guarantee terms has been violated, a "Violations" link is shown next to it.
 When clicking on this link, a new page is shown, where the details of the violations for this business value are shown.
 For example, the